We consider ourselves a custom design and installation company and are very aware of the building code requirements for railings.

 - Stairs with more than 3 risers must have a handrail

-The codes are quite extensive and often confusing and your local inspector may not be well versed in the areas of the code that apply to railing or is working to the 1997 UBC or the 2003 IRC instead of the most recent 2006 IRC.
-Or perhaps he's applying the IBC code to your home vs. the IRC.
+The codes are quite extensive and often confusing and your local inspector may not be well versed in the areas of the code that apply to railing or is working with an earlier version of the code instead of the most recent 2012 IRC.
+Or perhaps he’s applying the IBC code to your home vs. the IRC.
 RailPro is well versed in the most recent codes and can help you work through any issues with the building inspector.

 All our rail styles can be attached either to the surface or the fascia of the deck.
 There are some details that you need to be aware of to insure a safe and attractive installation.